rtokko/GitGood/README.md

 The sql dump needed to house the table used for our service is located in the SQL folder

+The deployment folder holds our scripts that transfer and rollback project files from each development cluster

+The log folder holds the the code used for error logging and an example of errors being logged.

 ***The phpBB3 file in the FrontEnd folder must be unzipped before attempting to test the service.